shivmehrotra/shivmehrotra.github.io/_posts/2023-07-06-mark-up-your-text-with-markdown.md

 comments: false
 image: assets/images/md.png
 ---
 Not all content needs bell and whistles.
 Notepad style text is boring as well.
-Here is where we have a formatting standard called **Markdown** come to the rescue.
+This is where a formatting standard called **Markdown** comes to the rescue.
 Markdown is a simple text based formatting that anyone can do using a simple text editor and when it is processed by the right rendering engine, you get formatted text.
 It is much simpler than **html** and can very conveniently be used to write web based documents.
 You can learn markdown 101 [here](https://www.markdownguide.org/basic-syntax/) and [Wikipedia](https://en.wikipedia.org/wiki/Markdown) has all the details you would be interested in knowing about markdown, including its history.
 In this article I am sharing some of the more advanced things that you can do using markdown.

 ## Special formatting